Mattdl/CLsurvey/README.md

 }
 ```

-The code contains a generalizing framework for 11 SOTA methods and 4 baselines:
+The code contains a generalizing framework for 11 SOTA methods and 4 baselines in Pytorch:
 - Methods: SI, EWC, MAS, mean/mode-IMM, LWF, EBLL, PackNet, HAT, GEM, iCaRL
 - Baselines
     - Joint: Learn from all task data at once with a single head (multi-task learning baseline).